epfl-ada/ada-2021-project-adada-sur-mon-bidet/README.md

 The supporting notebook extending the one delivered for Milestone 2 is `milestone3.ipynb`.

-Our data story can be found here: INSERT URL
+Our data story can be found here: https://adada-sur-mon-bidet.ch/

 ## Research questions: